kaushalnavneet/compliance-cd-toolchain/setup.md

     - **Inventory repo URL:** Change management is tracked in this repository.
 CD pipeline creates a new branch named as the created CR number, and merges it to master after deplyment is concluded.
         Default: `""`
         E.g.: <https://github.ibm.com/myorg/my-compliance-ci-inventory>

+    - **One-Pipeline Configuration repo URL:** The custom scripts used in the CD Pipeline (`.one-pipeline.yaml`) should come from this repository.

 #### Delivery Pipeline